goinggo/MongoDB-Workshop/04-indexing.md

 * How it works
     * Query plans are run against several indexes in parallel.
     * Results are recorded in one or more buffers.
-    * A plan is seleted once results are returned or a plan is determined to be superior.
+    * A plan is selected once results are returned or a plan is determined to be superior.
     * The selected index is then uses for future queries.
     * Over time query plans are deleted and re-evaluated.